A guide for us who are not easily frightened and offended

 The bestial murder at house 65

-in the backyard, at number 65 in Nyhavn, a bestial murder took place in the 1930s.
+In the backyard, at number 65 in Nyhavn, a bestial murder took place in the 1930s.
 A young man named Petri decided to murder a wealthy gentleman using opium-flavored cookies while he was there for French lessons!
 However, he lost his patience and strangled his victim to death instead.

 After spending large sums of money, he was captured in Lübeck and subsequently executed in Copenhagen.